How to Set Proper Memory Limit in WordPress Environment System Info

-And finally, the most important thing you have to check is Memory limit.
+And finally, the most important thing you have to check is the Memory limit.

 You have 40M by default.
 While actively working with WordPress, you can run into the Memory limit exceeded error.
 So you won’t be able to continue working.
 In order to avoid this, you should set up the proper memory limit.

-Step 2 – Scroll down until you see the line saying, “Happy Blogging”.
+Scroll down until you see the line saying, “Happy Publishing”.
 Copy:

-And paste it before this line and save changes.
+And paste it before this line and save the changes.

-Step 3 – After this go to the System Info block and check the changes.
+After this, go to the System Info block and check the changes.

 Now you won’t face difficulties with the lack of memory limit.